 2. Fewer Age Restrictions for Drivers

 Learning to drive and getting a license is a right of passage for teenagers around the world.
 It’s a symbol of responsibility and independence.
 Unfortunately, many teenagers make for poor drivers.
 Driving, like any other skill, develops with time and practice.
-Add in the fact that teenagers are more reckless and it can make for some dangerous situations on our roads.
+Add in the fact that teenagers are more reckless when driving and it can make for some dangerous situations on our roads.
 Motor vehicle accidents are actually the leading cause of death for people between the ages of 12 and 19.
 In fact, accidents account for one-third of all teenage deaths.
 With self-driving cars, the dangers of teenage drivers would vanish.
 People younger than 16 or 17 may even be able to control cars themselves, effectively making driver’s licenses a thing of the past.

 1. Safer Roadways